 The main portion of my trip to Chile was spent in two remote locations.
 Having returned, I can describe the water supply and waste situation which comprise the biggest impacts you would introduce as a traveller.

 1. Water sustainability

 One of the first questions to consider for remote or island locations, is where the water comes from.
 It is very likely that the place is water-scarce, so being frugal in water use is usually warranted.

+Water quality is reasonably good on Easter Island.
 Despite attracting as many as 100,000 tourists a year, Easter Island relies on rainwater.
 Volcanic craters on the island hold the rainwater supply, and that’s it.
 They’re not that big, and the water is also needed by the last remnants of Rapa Nui native ecology.

-I filtered this water for drinking purposes and found no issues.
-Water quality is reasonably good on Easter Island.
+I filtered this water for drinking purposes and experienced no issues.

 What is the water supply in the Atacama desert?